Is this topic for you?

 A wart is a skin growth caused by some types of the virus called the human papillomavirus (HPV).
 HPV infects the top layer of skin, usually entering the body in an area of broken skin.
 The virus causes the top layer of skin to grow rapidly, forming a wart.
 Most warts go away on their own within months or years.

 How are warts spread?

-you come in contact with HPV.
+It is unlikely that you will get a wart every time you come in contact with HPV.
 Some people are more likely to get warts than others.

 What are the symptoms?

 Warts come in a wide range of shapes and sizes.
 A wart may be a bump with a rough surface, or it may be flat and smooth.
 Tiny blood vessels grow into the core of the wart to supply it with blood.
 In both common and plantar warts, these blood vessels may look like dark dots in the wart's center.